jniedballa/camtrapR/README.md

 ### GitHub issues

-Alternatively, you can report bugs and problems as issues here on GitHub [(here)](https://github.com/jniedballa/camtrapR/issues).
+Alternatively, you can report bugs and problems as issues on GitHub [(here)](https://github.com/jniedballa/camtrapR/issues).

 ## Further reading

 See the [Article in Methods in Ecology and Evolution](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.12600) for an overview of the package.
+The four package vignettes provide examples for the entire workflow.

 ## Citation